Jamestown supply missions: Voyage

-The first re-supply fleet, tracing the same route as the original fleet, arrived at the colony on January 2, 1608.
+The first re-supply fleet, tracing the same route as the original fleet, arrived at the colony on January 2, 1607/08 (OS/NS).
 Upon his return, Newport found that the effects of the lack of planning and lack of skills amongst the original colonists, combined with Powhatan attacks, had quickly reduced the original settlement to only 38 survivors.
 However, despite replenishing the colony's supplies, the two ships also brought an additional 120 men (settlers and crew), as recorded later by Smith.

 This proved troublesome, particularly when a few days later the fort caught fire, destroying most of the existing buildings, food, and supplies.
 Despite their original intention to grow food locally and trade with the local natives, the barely-surviving colonists became increasingly dependent upon external supply missions.
 After expanding fortifications, rebuilding shelters, and placing armed men to defend crops from native attacks, Newport felt he had sufficiently re-secured the settlement by the end of winter.
 Accordingly, he departed again for England on April 10, 1608, with another cargo of "gold".
 In his absence, the meagre food supplies quickly ran low, and although Native Americans brought some food, Smith wrote that "more than half of us died".